 More about our sponsor…

-Our sponsor, Mike Ryan, is the founder and principal of Insurance Agency Consulting Services, LLC.
+Founder and Principal of Insurance Agency Consulting Services, LLC.

-IACS is a company that draws upon Mr. Ryan’s more than thirty-years’ experience in serving insurance agencies as a consultant. in insurance agency valuations and in the buying and selling of insurance agencies and books of business.
+IACS is a company that draws upon Mr. Ryan’s more than thirty years’ experience in serving insurance agencies as a consultant, both in insurance agency valuations and in the buying and selling of insurance agencies and books of business.